Print this page

 resistance, V is the voltage across the resistor, and I is

 the current through the resistor.

 Total Circuit Power

-- Just as with series resistive circuits, there are two
+- Just as with series circuits and parallel circuits, there are two

-ways to compute total power dissipated in a parallel resistive circuit.
+ways to compute total power dissipated in a series-parallel circuit.

 You'll get the same answer either way:

 - Either find the power for each resistor, and

 PT = P1 + P2 + P3 +